Elevenlabs AudioNative Player

 In theory, there are two types of Consumer Insights:

-- Communication Insights — this is the basis of all marketing communications.
-They are usually some kind of opinion, evaluation, belief, stereotype or linguistically expressed emotion.
+• Communication Insights — this is the basis of all marketing communications.
+They are usually opinions, evaluations, beliefs, stereotypes or linguistically expressed emotions.

-- Strategic Insights — are the basis for the creation of new products or services to fill a market niche and meet needs that have been previously unmet or incompletely met.
+• Strategic Insights — are the basis for creating new products or services to fill a market niche and meet needs that have been previously unmet or incompletely met.

-Both types of insights presented are extremely helpful in creating marketing activities, both ad hoc and long-term strategies.
+Both types of insights presented are extremely helpful in creating marketing activities and ad hoc and long-term strategies.

 We can also divide consumer insights into several types, depending on what they were created based on.
-And so we can distinguish between Insights shaped on the basis of:
+And so, we can distinguish between Insights shaped based on:

-- recognized consumer habits or behavior of a selected market segment,
+• recognized consumer habits or behaviour of a selected market segment,

 Would you like to know the real needs of your customers, and at the same time take your campaigns to the heights?
 Apply to us!